Web server implementations in ASP.NET Core

 ASP.NET Core ships two server implementations:

-Kestrel is the web server that's included by default in ASP.NET Core new-project templates.
+Kestrel is the default web server included in ASP.NET Core project templates.

 Kestrel can be used by itself or with a reverse proxy server, such as IIS, Nginx, or Apache.
 A reverse proxy server receives HTTP requests from the Internet and forwards them to Kestrel after some preliminary handling.

-For information, see When to use Kestrel with a reverse proxy.
+Either configuration—with or without a reverse proxy server—is a valid and supported hosting configuration for ASP.NET Core 2.0 or later apps.
+For more information, see When to use Kestrel with a reverse proxy.

 IIS, Nginx, and Apache can't be used without Kestrel or a custom server implementation.
 ASP.NET Core was designed to run in its own process so that it can behave consistently across platforms.
 IIS, Nginx, and Apache dictate their own startup procedure and environment.
 To use these server technologies directly, ASP.NET Core would need to adapt to the requirements of each server.
 Using a web server implementation, such as Kestrel, ASP.NET Core has control over the startup process and environment when hosted on different server technologies.